okeefm/s3g/doc/s3g_protocol.markdown

 Payload

-    uint8: Axes bitfield to specify which axes' potentiometers to set.
-Any axis with a bit set should have it's potentiometer set.
+    uint8: axis value (valid range 0-4) which axis pot to set
     uint8: value (valid range 0-127), values over max will be capped at max

 Response (0 bytes)